 Aedes lamborni Edwards, 1923.

 Subfamily Culicinae, tribe Aedini, genus Aedes.
-Subgenus Bifidistylus includes only two species, one with two recognised subspecies.
+Subgenus Bifidistylus includes only two species.
 Subgenus abbreviation – Bif.

 Subgenus Bifidistylus is named for the distinctive bifurcated gonostylus of the male genitalia.
 Like most generic-level taxa of tribe Aedini, Bifidistylus is distinguished by a unique combination of characters.
 The following features are distinctive for the genus.
 Characters that define the Bifidistylus clade in the phylogenetic analysis of Reinert et al. (2009) are indicated with an asterisk (*).